Slavic Languages and Literatures

 SLAVIC 210-3 Introduction to Russian Literature (1 Unit) Comprehensive overview of the central prose works and literary movements in 19th-century Russia.
 1. Thematic and formal study of major works by Pushkin, Gogol, Lermontov, Turgenev.
 2. Tolstoy, Dostoevsky.
 3. Turgenev, the late Tolstoy, Chekhov, Bunin.
 Literature Fine Arts Distro Area

-SLAVIC 211-1 20th-Century Russian Literature (1 Unit) Major works in cultural-historical context, from the revolutions of 1917 through the present.
+SLAVIC 211-1 20th-Century Russian Literature (1 Unit) Major works in cultural-historical context, from the revolutions of 1917 through the 1950s.
 Variable content depending on instructor.
-Focus on one of the following: Russian modernism in literature, music, film, and visual art; non-conformism in Soviet literature and visual arts (1940s to 1986); and contemporary Russian culture.
+Focus on one of the following: Russian modernism in literature, music, film, and visual art; gender; émigré literature; socialist realism in Soviet literature and visual arts.
 Literature Fine Arts Distro Area Literature and Arts Foundational Discipline

-SLAVIC 211-2 20th-Century Russian Literature (1 Unit) Major works in cultural-historical context, from the revolutions of 1917 through the present.
+SLAVIC 211-2 20th-Century Russian Literature (1 Unit) Major works in cultural-historical context, from the 1940s through the present.
 Variable content depending on instructor.
-Russian literature, film, and visual art in the transition from communism to post-communism.
-Writers examined may include Pasternak, Bulgakov, Solzhenitsyn, and Sinyavsky/Tertz.
+Non-conformist Russian literature, film, and visual art, Russian literature and art in the transition from the Soviet to post-Soviet era.
+Focus on art and politics and gender representation in culture.
 Literature Fine Arts Distro Area Literature and Arts Foundational Discipline

-SLAVIC 218-0 Introduction to Polish Literature (1 Unit) Survey of key literary works in Poland from the 19th century to the present.
-Focus on literary movements such as romanticism, realism, the Young Poland Movement, the avant-garde, Holocaust literature, and dissident and queer literature.
+SLAVIC 218-0 Introduction to Polish Literature (1 Unit) Survey of Polish literature from the 19th century to the present.
+Focus on literary movements such as romanticism, realism, Young Poland, the avant-garde, Holocaust literature, and dissident and queer writings.
 Global Perspectives on Power, Justice, and Equity Literature and Arts Foundational Discipline

 SLAVIC 222-0 Language, Politics, & Identity (1 Unit) Role of language in constructing, preserving, and manipulating political and national identities.
 Topics include language discrimination, linguistic nationalism, language and religion, alphabet issues, dialect issues.
 Regional content varies.
 LING 222-0 and SLAVIC 222-0 are taught together; may not receive credit for both courses.
 Ethics Values Distro Area Historical Studies Distro Area Interdisciplinary Distro - See Rules